Trying to work out what to do in Chiang Mai with your limited time?

 Where To Stay In Chiang Mai

 Chiang Mai cops very well with the level of tourism year round and has no shortage of accommodation options to please all.
-You can check out endless options on Hostel World.
-The two I recommend the most lately is: City Capsule & Deejai Backpackers
+You can check out endless options on Booking.com which I find has the cheapest prices compared to the other hotel websites.
+Dorm rooms start from as low as 80 baht (when I last looked in March 2018).

-Looking for an apartment?
-Your best bet is to simply arrive and start walking around the area you want to stay in and asking about availability anytime you see it.
-Chiang Mai Buddy is a good place to start if you want to get a head start before tackling all the things to do in Chiang Mai.
+Looking for along term apartment?
+Your best bet is to simply arrive and start walking around the area you want to stay in and asking about availability anytime you see something you like.
+Most of the time, you won’t struggle with availability unless you arrive in the high season, December/January.

 ARE YOU PUMPED UP?
 SAVE THIS TO YOUR PINTEREST TRAVEL BOARD!